HEASARC/heasoft-conda/README.md

 2. Install heasoft intro a new conda environment (called hea), using this channel: `https://heasarcdev.gsfc.nasa.gov/azoghbi/conda-full/`
-    - `mamba create -n hea python=3.12 heasoft -c https://heasarcdev.gsfc.nasa.gov/azoghbi/conda-full/ -c conda-forge -y` and wait for the install to finish.
+    - `mamba create -n hea python=3.12 heasoft -k -c https://heasarcdev.gsfc.nasa.gov/azoghbi/conda-full/ -c conda-forge -y` and wait for the install to finish.

 3. Activate the newly create conda environment (that has heasoft):